SizableShrimp/Forge-Class-Remapper/README.md

 # Forge-Class-Remapper
-**Forge-Class-Remapper** helps you remap your Forge mod to use Mojang classnames on 1.17+.
+**Forge-Class-Remapper** helps you remap your Forge mod to use Mojang classnames on 1.17+ or MCP classnames on 1.16 and lower.
-This is intended is for helping you update your mod from 1.16 or lower to 1.17 or higher.
+This is intended is for helping you update your mod from 1.16 or lower to 1.17 or higher, or in the opposite direction.
 Forge 1.17 moved to using Mojang classnames as Mojang mappings are now the default mappings used with Forge.
-Previously, Forge 1.16 and lower used MCP classnames.
+Forge 1.16 and lower uses MCP classnames.
 For more information, see [here](https://github.com/MinecraftForge/MCPConfig/blob/master/Mojang.md).
 This script only automates what would otherwise be very hard to do manually, **remap ALL the classnames for you.**
+This script also remaps your access transformer files.

 ## How to use this